Chapter One - Above the Noise

 Dante and I jog across the road to Liverpool Street Station, winding through the crowd of commuters coming up from the Underground.
 The way down is so quiet we can stand two abreast on the escalator.
 Once we reach the bottom, he hugs me goodbye and heads for the Circle Line.
 ‘I’ll see you tonight.
 Looking forward to it.’

-Again, it is always best to trust him.
 I take the Metropolitan and spread myself out on my seat, even put my feet up.
-The car is deserted, no one need judge me.
-Only now do I realise I’m caked in sweat with my hair and clothes sticking to me.
+The car is deserted, no one need judge the fact that I’m caked in sweat and my clothes are sticking to me.
 Every muscle in my body burns from the exercise.
-If the Bakerloo line is just as empty, I can stretch out then.
+I take advantage of the solitude to stretch out and cool down.

 ‘What happens, happens,’ I say, and scarf down the muffin in three bites.